phrawzty/nhl-emea-friendly-schedule/README.md

 - Console output with the same content

 Games are filtered to show only those starting between 13:00-22:00 Paris time, making them suitable for European viewers.

+### Display Formats

+By default, games are displayed as a bulleted list.
+Use the `--calendar` flag to display games in a monthly calendar view using markdown tables.

 ### Formatting